kubewarden/docs/docs/writing-policies/go/07-automate.md

 Pushing a tag named `v0.1.0` leads to the creation and publishing of the OCI artifact called `ghcr.io/kubewarden/policies/safe-labels:v0.1.0`.

-A GitHub release named `Release v0.1.0` is created.
+It creates a GitHub release named `Release v0.1.0`.
 The release includes the following assets:

 - Source code compressed as `zip` and `tar.gz`